emb-riscv/specs-markdown/csrs.md

 It is always the default stack pointer after reset.
 Interrupts ansd exceptions always use this stack to store the exception frame.

 | Bits | Name | Type | Reset | Description |
 |:-----|:-----|:-----|:------|-------------|
 | [0] | | | 0 | Reserved. |
 | [(xlen-1):1] | `msp` | rw | startup | The main stack pointer. |

 This CSR is specific to the RISC-V microcontroller profile.

+TODO: check if the stack has more strict alignment requirements.

 TODO: allocate a number for it.